 Our default work machine is a 13 inch MBP Retina with SSD, 16GB RAM and two screens.
 A comparable Windows or Linux machine is just as fine, of course.

 You’ll get a base €3k education budget and 5 paid days so you can attend conferences, buy books or take online courses, and you can request more if needed.

 For those joining the Berlin HQ, we’ll cover 80% of the costs of an intense 12-week German course.
 You can take it all at once, or in segments.
 Up to you!

-Although we’re a startup, we don’t believe in overtime.
+We want everyone to have a big impact, but not by doing overtime.
 It’s a strict 40h work week, and if you happen to log more hours, please take a day off the next week.

 We turn down dodgy clients, we use Greenpeace Energy to power our office and GLS Bank for our savings, and we’re donating 2% of revenues to charity.

 We have one of the most amazing offices, we love what we do, and we travel to learn new things.
 The entire company already met in New York, Austin, San Francisco, Toronto, Lisbon, Prague and most recently, Amsterdam to celebrate success stories and brainstorm our roadmap.
 But we also love the small things: meeting customers, decorating the office, and sponsoring local conferences and events.
 Check our video and slideshows for some impressions.

 Be involved in every part of the process